BJP releases first list of 34 candidates for Punjab polls | Politics

 The BJP on Friday released its first list of 34 candidates, including 13 Sikhs, nine Dalits and two women, for the election to the 117-member Punjab assembly.

-Releasing the list, BJP general secretary Tarun Chugh said the party has given representation to all sections of society and the first list included 12 persons from farmer families, nine from Scheduled Castes, and some professionals.
+Releasing the list in Delhi, BJP general secretary Tarun Chugh said the party has given representation to all sections of society and the first list included 12 persons from farmer families, nine from Scheduled Castes, and some professionals.

 Of the total 34 candidates, nine are Dalits.
 Several of them belong to Other Backward Classes (OBCs), party leaders said.